Schema Markup: The Hidden SEO Weapon – BuiltToWinWeb

 </script>

-What this unlocks: Star ratings, phone number, hours, and address appear directly in search results.
-Also helps Google show your business in the Local Map Pack.
+What it unlocks: Star ratings, phone number, hours, and address appear directly in search results.
+It also helps Google show your business in the local map pack.

-When Google sees FAQ schema, it displays an accordion of questions and answers directly in the search listing.
-Your result can take up 2–3x the vertical space of a normal listing.
+When Google sees FAQ schema, it displays an accordion of questions and answers right in the search listing.
+Your result can take up 2–3 times the vertical space of a normal listing.

 <script type="application/ld+json">